How Parkland school shooting is shifting electoral landscape

 My goal is to win [the election], but the overreaching goal is to make sure that we are forcing our legislatures to do right by the people.
 I want to be part of that process [and] I know that my voice will have a great deal of impact because this is what I do.

-The race won’t be easy: McBath already faces three other Democratic candidates in the May 22 primary.
-The seat has been held by Republicans for nearly 40 years, but who knows—after Parkland, Georgia voters may think it’s time for a change.
+The race won’t be easy.
+McBath won a runoff for the Democratic nomination, having bested three other Democratic candidates.
+The seat has been held by Republicans for nearly 40 years, but who knows — after Parkland, Georgia voters may think it’s time for a change.

 Candidates running for office can seek endorsements from gun safety groups.
 Moms Demand Action will endorse candidates who meet the group’s criteria as supporting common-sense gun laws.
 Candidates for both state and federal offices can fill out a questionnaire at the group’s website to earn that endorsement; those that do will earn an electronic image that can be used on campaign websites and elsewhere on social media to show that they are certified candidates.
 You might have seen this image already on campaign sites or in tweets.
 (The NRA, of course, also sends out questionnaires to candidates, basically demanding support, to develop the group’s letter-grade ratings.
 It keeps the contents of its questionnaires secret, but it sends its ratings to voters.
 The Moms Demand Action questionnaire is available to the public as a PDF.)